mattlo/angular-logger/README.md

 _This project is no longer maintained.
 It is now included and superseded by: **[better-js-logging/angular-logger](https://github.com/better-js-logging/angular-logger)**._

-_Your current "angular-logger" bower dependency will keep working and is still the correct one._
+_Your current "angular-logger" bower dependency will keep working and is still the correct one.
+If you want to continue using this project, refer to angular-logger-basic instead on bower._

 ---